JohnEarnest/Octo/docs/FAQ.md

 Sometimes XO-CHIP documentation will talk about the low 4kb of RAM as "code RAM", since any code can go there freely, and the other 60kb of RAM as "data RAM".
 XO-CHIP programs should try to organize their data (graphics, audio, level data, etc.) in data RAM, and save space in code RAM for... code!
 If a label is outside code RAM, it will be necessary to use `i := long NNNN` to reference it instead of `i := NNN`.
 Likewise, if you're using pointers you may have to switch to `:unpack long NNNN` instead of `:unpack 0xA NNN`.

-If you think your program's code may not fit in code ram, you can check by adding an assertion:
+If you think your program's code may not fit in code RAM, you can check by adding an assertion:
 ```
 :assert "overflowed code RAM" { HERE < 4096 }
 ```

+If you've made sure your data is all in data RAM and you still need more code RAM, there are a few ways to squeeze in some extra code:

+- One subroutine can dangle off the `0x1000` code RAM boundary if it doesn't contain any `jump`, `jump0`, or `:call` targets- try placing your longest branchless/loopless subroutine there!
+- You could write [an interpreter](https://internet-janitor.itch.io/octo/devlog/123567/scripting-in-octo) that executes "scripts" stored in data RAM, at the cost of speed.
+The example given takes up around 120 bytes, and can quickly pay for itself.
+- The metaprogramming guide describes a method for [bank-switching](https://github.com/JohnEarnest/Octo/blob/gh-pages/docs/MetaProgramming.md#bank-switching), by copying from data RAM to code RAM at runtime.
+Only one "bank" can be used at a time, but you can store many separate banks in data RAM.

 My program crashed with "breakpoint: call stack overflow".
 What gives?